 studioplusthree is an award-winning emerging architectural design studio based in Sydney.

-studioplusthree has been the recipient of a number of design awards, including the 2017 Australian Interior Design Award (Installation) and a 2016 AIA NSW Architecture Award (Small Project Architecture).
+studioplusthree has been the recipient of a number of design awards.
+In 2018 the studio was nominated for the Dezeen Awards 'Emerging architect of the year', and was also included in Wallpaper* Magazine's Architects' Directory, featuring twenty of the "world's best young architects".
+The studio received the 2017 Australian Interior Design Award (Installation), and a 2016 AIA NSW Architecture Award (Small Project Architecture).

 Royal Institute of British Architects/ARB(UK), AADipl, DipArch, B.Design(Arch).

 Julin's design experience ranges across Australia, the Netherlands, UK and Hong Kong; most recently in London with Heatherwick Studio - working on projects in the public realm including Pacific Place Lobbies and the studio's retrospective exhibition at the V&A Museum.
-She graduated from the University of Sydney with awards including the Australian Institute of Architects NSW Chapter Prize, and went on to study on scholarship at the Architectural Association, London, where her graduation project was nominated for the AA Diploma Honours (2011) prize.
+She graduated from the University of Sydney with awards including the Australian Institute of Architects NSW Chapter Prize, the NSW Architects Registration Board Prize, and the Elizabeth Munro Prize for Architecture.
+She went on to study at McGill University under the Sydney University International Exchange Scholarship, and later received a scholarship to study at the Architectural Association, London, where her graduation project was nominated for the AA Diploma Honours (2011) prize.

 Julin’s focus on the public and social spaces within the city has been established through her involvement in projects such as Sydney 2030, the Library of Birmingham, and the Netherlands Architecture Institute’s ‘Library of the Future’ lecture series, as well as community workshops in Lebanon and Japan.